5 Best File Managers for Mac in 2023

 4. Marta

-Unlike the tools mentioned above, Marta is a totally free file organizer for Mac.
-It has two panels and supports most of Finder's functions like copy, delete, edit, share, etc.
+In contrast to the previously mentioned tools, Marta is a completely free file organizer for Mac.
+It offers dual panels and supports most of Finder's functions, including copying, deleting, editing, and sharing files.

 Pros: